zachleat/zachleat.com/web/_posts/2018-02-12-introducing-eleventy.md

 * Flexibility
 * Betting on JavaScript
-* But Eleventy is not a JavaScript Framework
+* Not a JavaScript Framework

 ## Flexibility